 The non-disclosure provisions are:

-- an organisation’s duty to comply with the first data protection principle, but not including the duty to satisfy one or more of the conditions for processing – you must still do this.
+- an organisation’s duty to comply with the first data protection principle, but not including the duty to satisfy one or more of the conditions for processing (see Processing personal data fairly and lawfully) – you must still do this.

 - an organisation’s duty to comply with the second, third, fourth and fifth data protection principles;